Weather Reporting Net ( on repeater at 146.910 down .600 PL 100 )

 Two local 2 meter repeaters, Dahlonega 146.835 + 100 and Jasper 146.805 + 100 are connected to the Georgia Linked Repeater System and may be used for reporting severe weather or damage.
 You may also call the National Weather Service in Peachtree City with your report at 866-763-4466.
 Please be sure to include your Name, Phone number, time of severe weather or damage and location thereof.

-The Gateway Amateur Radio Club has an Emergency Communications Response Plan to provide communications support via amateur radio in times of emergency to appropriate agencies in the White County area, including the White County Office of Emergency Management (OEM), and to individuals needing assistance.
+The Gateway Amateur Radio Club has an Emergency Communications Response Plan to provide communications support via amateur radio in times of emergency to appropriate agencies in the White County area, including the White County Office of Emergency Management, and to individuals or organizations needing assistance.

 Public Library Project